GLOBAL MARKETS-Asia stocks try to steady after Wall St selloff dims mood | Law-Order

 GLOBAL MARKETS-Asia stocks try to steady after Wall St selloff dims mood

+The CBOE Volatility Index, sometimes known as Wall Street's "fear gauge", rose 1.9 percentage points to 21.01.
+The return of Japan and China from holidays added to liquidity in regional markets, even as a fresh trade tangle erupted between two of Asia's largest economies.

 Asian stocks stabilised after a wobbly start on Tuesday as a fresh AI-linked selloff on Wall Street rattled investors, with sentiment also hurt by heightened anxiety over U.S. President Donald Trump's tariff policy and geopolitical tensions.
-MSCI's broadest index of Asia-Pacific shares outside Japan was on track for a seven-day rally, advancing 0.4% as benchmarks in Taiwan and South Korea both hit their highest level on record.

-Asian stocks stabilised after a wobbly start on Tuesday as a fresh AI-linked selloff on Wall Street rattled investors, with sentiment also hurt by heightened anxiety over U.S. President Donald Trump's tariff policy and geopolitical tensions.

-MSCI's broadest index of Asia-Pacific shares outside Japan was on track for a seven-day rally, advancing 0.4% as benchmarks in Taiwan and South Korea both hit their highest level on record.
-Tokyo's Nikkei 225 rose 0.8% and China's CSI 300 gained 1.3% as markets there played catch-up after a holiday.
-S&P 500 e-mini futures were up 0.3%.
+MSCI's broadest index of Asia-Pacific shares outside Japan was on track for fresh highs after a seven-day rally, advancing 0.3% as benchmarks in Taiwan and South Korea both hit their highest level on record.

-The CBOE Volatility Index, sometimes known as Wall Street's "fear gauge", rose 1.9 percentage points to 21.01.
-The return of Japan and China from holidays on Tuesday added to liquidity in regional markets.
+The return of Japan and China from holidays added to liquidity in regional markets, even as a fresh trade tangle erupted between two of Asia's largest economies.
+China's commerce ministry announced on Tuesday it had prohibited the export of dual-use items to 20 Japanese entities that it says have military links, in a measure aimed at curbing Tokyo's "remilitarisation" and nuclear ambitions.

-Against the yen, the U.S. dollar was 0.2% stronger at 154.985 yen, after the Nikkei newspaper reported that U.S. authorities took the initiative in conducting the January "rate checks" to prop up the Japanese currency and were ready to conduct joint intervention at Tokyo's request.
-The Chinese yuan was up 0.1% at 6.8938 yuan against the dollar in offshore trade, even as Beijing set the daily fixing for its currency at the strongest in almost three years and kept its benchmark lending rate on hold for a ninth consecutive month.
+Against the yen, the U.S. dollar was 0.4% stronger at 155.21 yen, after the Nikkei newspaper reported that U.S. authorities took the initiative in conducting the January "rate checks" to prop up the Japanese currency and were ready to conduct joint intervention at Tokyo's request.
+The Chinese yuan was steady at 6.8912 yuan against the dollar in offshore trade, even as Beijing set the daily fixing for its currency at the strongest in almost three years and kept its benchmark lending rate on hold for a ninth consecutive month.

 On the U.S. monetary front, Fed funds futures are pricing an implied 95.5% probability of rates remaining on hold at the next two-day meeting on March 18, little changed from a day earlier, according to the CME Group's FedWatch tool.
 The yield on the U.S. 10-year Treasury bond was last up 1.9 basis points at 4.0443% as investors pondered the implications of the Supreme Court's decision on U.S. tax receipts.